kiendoo4/VNnSE_Flask/README.md

 # Ad-hoc Document Retrieval for Vietnamese Newspapers

 We present our implementation of a document search approach.
-We called it: "Ad-hoc Document Retrieval for Vietnamese Newspapers".

 # What we did?